bueltge/addquicktag/readme.txt

 == Changelog ==
+= 2.2.1 =
+* Fix for im/export
+* Add toggle checkboxes for each type

 = 2.2.0 =
 * Add checkboxes for different post type, use also filter for custom post type
 * Change script on HTML editor, only include buttons, there have an active checkbox on options for his post type